What Is Bossware? Pros & Cons of Productivity Monitoring Apps

 Consider the different levels of bossware:

-• Least Invasive: Tools that track your team in aggregate or that are contained to activities within an app, not on a device
+- Least Invasive: Features of bossware include tools that track your team in aggregate or that are contained to activities within an app, not on a device

 Pros of Employee Monitoring Software

-Monitoring productivity, especially for a team that is working remotely, can be important to ensure everyone stays on task and is adjusting to a virtual working environment.
+Monitoring productivity, especially for a team that is working remotely or embracing work from home can be important to ensure everyone stays on task and is adjusting to a virtual working environment.

-• Give Managers Valuable Information: Some employee monitoring tools let managers know if certain employees are taking on too much of the workload.
-They can also give important insights for scheduling and tracking hours for payroll.
+- Give Managers Valuable Information: Some employee monitoring tools let managers know if certain employees are taking on too much of the workload.
+They can also give important insights for scheduling and tracking working hours for payroll purposes.

 Cons of Employee Monitoring Software

-If not handled correctly, bossware can go very wrong for a company and cause the alienation of employees.
-It can also actually hurt productivity and could cause some privacy-related legal issues.
+If not handled correctly, bossware can go very wrong for a company, causing the alienation of employees and monitoring workers inappropriately.
+It can also hurt productivity and may lead to privacy-related legal issues due to the handling of personal information.

 When implementing an employee productivity monitoring tool, you want to balance the benefits with the potential risks.
 And no matter what type of bossware you decide to use, it’s always best to be completely upfront and transparent with employees on how it works, what it’s tracking, and why it is being put into place.